Mystifi/Kobold-Librarian/README.md

 # Kobold Librarian
-The new version of The Scribe, a PS! bot for Writing and Canalave Library.
+The new version of The Scribe, a PS! bot for [The Library](https://play.pokemonshowdown.com/thelibrary).